Sidekiq logging

 Cron workers themselves run instance wide, so they aren’t scoped to users, namespaces, projects, or other resources that should be added to the context.

-However, they often schedule other jobs that do require context.
+However, they often run services or schedule other jobs that do require context.

 That is why there needs to be an indication of context somewhere in the worker.
 This can be done by using one of the following methods somewhere within the worker: